openziti/ziti-doc/docfx_project/ziti/clients/linux.md

   For `ziti-edge-tunnel`: DEBUG log level is `ziti-edge-tunnel --verbose=4`

-  For the alternative tunnelers: DEBUG log level is like `ziti-tunnel --verbose`
+  For the alternative tunnellers: DEBUG log level is like `ziti-tunnel --verbose`

 * You may inspect the loaded identities' info for a running `ziti-edge-tunnel` by dumping it to stdout or the systemd journal with an IPC command, or you may signal to dump the identities' info to a file.